Governance

 Since his early retirement, Francis is an active member of several non-governmental organizations and serves on their boards.
 Presently, he serves on the board of the Paris American Club and is also President of Le Comité La Fayette, in New York; both organizations promote French-American relations.

-Hilary J. James, Vice President, Activities
+Hilary J. James, Vice President

 Hilary J. James is a Licensed Associate Real Estate Broker with Brown Harris Stevens.
 As an accomplished professional with more than 25 years of experience, Hilary is respected by her colleagues and her clients for her expansive knowledge of the Manhattan real estate market.
 Hilary’s buyers and sellers benefit from her professionalism, discretion and vast understanding of the often-complex process of buying and selling in the City.